Dog sled: Design

+The Inuit use a traditional low sled design called a qamutiik which travels easily on snow and ice.
+The sled design believed to be the earliest Inuit sled in Canada consists of two runners and cross pieces.
+Despite its simple design, it has been recognized for its technical refinement.
+The curved runners are connected by crossbars made of either bone or wood or in the absence of these, frozen skins may be used.
+Anthologist Franz Boas and archaeologist Therkel Mathiassen both noted the use of deer skulls with attached antlers at the back of the sled.

+The low sled design remains largely consistent throughout Greenland, with some regional variations as well as variations in length and width.
+West Greenland sleds are generally shorter and wider compared to those from the northwest.
+Longer sleds from North Greenland are a more recent development, coinciding with the increased availability of wood.
+Additionally, the longer sleds are better suited for traveling on flat sea ice, while shorter sleds with curved runners are preferred for inland travel.
+Greenland sled construction is designed to ensure the sled can navigate various conditions, such as steep hills, rocky ground, ice cracked by currents, or rough ice.

 Assembling a dog sled team involves picking lead dogs, point dogs, swing dogs, and wheel dogs.
-The lead dog is crucial, so mushers take particular care of these dogs.
+The lead dog is crucial, so mushers take extraordinary care of these dogs.
 Another important detail is to have powerful wheel dogs to pull the sled out from the snow.
 Point dogs (optional) are located behind the leader dogs, swing dogs between the point and wheel dogs, and team dogs are all other dogs in between the wheel and swing dogs and are selected for their endurance, strength, and speed as part of the team.
-In dog sledding, Siberian Huskies or Alaskan Malamutes are the main types of dogs that are used for recreational sledding because of their strength and speed and endurance as well as their ability to withstand the cold.
+In dog sledding, Siberian Huskies or Alaskan Malamutes are the main types of dogs that are used for recreational sledding because of their strength, speed, and endurance as well as their ability to withstand the cold.
 However, Alaskan Huskies are also a popular dog for sled dog racing, because of their endurance, good eating habits, speed, and dedication to running even when tired.

-Sometimes, for sprint races, mushers use short-haired hounds that are faster than the average husky.
-These hounds are raised from a young age to pull.
-It is harder to train hounds than it is to train Siberian Huskies and Malamutes to pull a sled because it is not in their nature.
+In some situations, some Indigenous peoples' tribes would eat the dogs they had either because they were not useful, or if the sledder needed food.